mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-Stops the specifed apps (if none is specified: all running apps).
+Stops the specified apps (if none is specified: all running apps).

 This command sends a "kill 15" to the root process of the container.
 If that's not successful within 300 seconds, the process is forcibly terminated with "kill 9".
 If shutdown is slow, try to debug the apps running in this stage and find out what's slow in their kill 15